Devices Supported on the Dartmouth Network

 Roku No Yes Yes Roku devices work wirelessly on Dartmouth Public and with wired connections.
 Wired connections will result in a better streaming experience.
 See this article for information about connecting a Roku to a wired network.

 Smart TVs, Blu-Ray Players, and other Set Top Boxes Maybe Yes Yes Devices that just need to connect to the Internet for streaming media, apps, or updates can use Dartmouth Public or, preferably, a Wired Ethernet connection.
 Support for eduroam by these devices is rare, but preferred over Dartmouth Public if it is an option.
-These devices are unlikely to communicate properly with other devices on the WiFi network, such as a smartphone or tablet, for control or media streaming.
-These devices must be configured to not broadcast their own WiFi network.
+These devices are unlikely to communicate properly with other devices on the Wi-Fi network, such as a smartphone or tablet, for control or media streaming.
+These devices must be configured to not broadcast their own Wi-Fi network.

 Sonos No No No This device connects to smartphones, tablets, and computers in a way that is not compatible with enterprise-grade networks such as the one at Dartmouth.
 There is no workaround at this time.

-WiFi Range Extenders, Signal Boosters, Repeaters, Bridges, or Mesh devices No No No These devices are not permitted to be used on the Dartmouth Campus as they interfere with the campus wireless network.
+Wi-Fi Range Extenders, Signal Boosters, Repeaters, Bridges, or Mesh devices No No No These devices are not permitted to be used on the Dartmouth Campus as they interfere with the campus wireless network.

-These devices are allowed to be used on the campus network provided that they operate in accordance with ITC Policy.
+Wired Ethernet Routers or Switches No No Yes Wired Ethernet routers and switches are allowed to be used on the campus network provided that they operate in accordance with ITC Policy.
 If these devices are discovered to be interfering with the normal operation of the campus network, they may be disconnected from the network and/or powered off without advance warning.

 Ethernet Hubs are forbidden on the campus network.
 (Hubs are different from and are older technology than Ethernet Switches.)

 Xbox No Yes Yes Gaming consoles work best when connected with a Wired Ethernet connection.
 Some multiplayer games show errors about NAT types.
-If you experience this and it is affecting your use of the device, you will need to use a Wired Ethernet connection and request a Gaming IP Address for your device.
+If you experience this and it is affecting your use of the device, you will need to use a Wired Ethernet connection and request a Static Gaming IP Address for your device.

 General Notes

-• We cannot assign static and/or public IP addresses or hostnames to devices using a WiFi connection.
+• We cannot assign static and/or public IP addresses or hostnames to devices using a Wi-Fi connection.

 • We do not have the ability to "open" or "forward" ports on the network to your device as you may have done on a home network.
 We also do not support UPnP or DMZ settings on the network.
 The Dartmouth network uses substantially different technology than home networks to allow the scale, speed, and security required on a large campus environment.